rusnikola/wfsmr/README.md

-We had to change the default method of counting uncreclaimed objects in the benchmark, as the original approach would not work as is with Hyaline due to the global retirement of objects.
+We had to change the default method of counting uncreclaimed objects in the benchmark, as the original approach would not work as is with Hyaline or Crystalline due to the global retirement of objects.

 However, measurements become more expensive and skew throughput for some tests.
 For this reason, we introduced an extra '-c'